Join Our Team

 If you seek meaningful work, caring community, and life in unity with beautiful mountain scenery, then working at Holden Village may be right for you.
 Throughout its history, Holden has operated through the efforts of hundreds of volunteers annually.
 Some share their time and talents for just a couple weeks, and others serve for many years.

-All staff receive full room and board at Holden as well as access to community events and programing sessions.
+All staff receive full room and board at Holden as well as access to community events and programming sessions.

 Ways To Work At Holden